RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 These notebooks are intended to be used in conjunction with above book.

 Each notebook contains a chapter.
+A static website can be found [here](https://regressionandotherstoriesjulia.github.io/ROSStanPluto.jl/).

 ## Personal note